-The Remuneration Authority sets remuneration for elected positions in individual local authorities, and also sets the rules for reimbursement of costs met by members in undertaking their duties.
+The Remuneration Authority sets remuneration for local government members, and also sets the rules for reimbursement of costs met by members in undertaking their duties.

 The Authority does not set remuneration for chief executives of local or regional councils.
 That is the responsibility of the local/regional authorities.